s225282372/Bicycle-Factory/README.md

 ## 📝 License

-This project is open-source and available for
+This project is open-source.
+Contributions, suggestions, and forks are welcome.